floidgilbert/jdx/readme-release.txt

 Build and release instructions for jdx.
 Instructions are specific to RStudio and Eclipse IDE for Java.

-- Make sure rmarkdown package is installed.
-Otherwise, the TOC and styles for the vignette will not be produced corectly.
+- Make sure the following packages are installed/updated.

+  rmarkdown
+  pander
+  roxygen2
+  testthat

 - Close all sessions using the package.

 - Uninstall jdx: `remove.packages("jdx")`.
 Sometimes the JAR files fail to update during build in RStudio.

 - In Java project...

 --- If changing the major and minor (not build) version numbers, change the version numbers for JAR file names.